-Actually, there is no need to use any thing other than water and sometimes a very mild detertgent with an e-cloth.
+There is actually no need to use anything other than water and sometimes a very mild detergent with an e-cloth.
 Silicone based cleaners will leave a greasy film over the surface which will be almost impossible to remove.
-Don’t bother to use glass cleaners either…they are corrosive and will damage the tabletop.
-All you need to do is simply give it a very light wipe with an e-cloth…on this occasion –less really is more!
+No need to use glass cleaners either… they are corrosive and will damage the tabletop.
+All you need to do is simply give it a very light wipe with an e-cloth - on this occasion, less really is more!

-Only if you’re on a mission to rid your table of it’s lovely blemish free smooth gloss surface!
+Only if you are on a mission to rid your table of its lovely blemish free smooth gloss surface.
 You really only need to use a microfibre cloth or an e-cloth – promise!

 What can I do if my table gets chipped – should I just use something like white paint or tippex to cover it up?

-It’s unlikely that will happen – it takes quite a lot of strength and determination to chip our tables, so hopefully this isn’t something you need to ever worry about.
-I have heard on the gloss grapevine that some people have had certain success with a white gloss chip/scratch car paint repair pen…apparently it needs a very light touch – but we don’t recommend any specific product.
+It is unlikely that will happen – it takes quite a lot of strength and determination to chip our tables, so hopefully this is not something you need to ever worry about.
+I have heard on the gloss grapevine that some people have had certain success with a white gloss chip/scratch car paint repair pen.
+Apparently it needs a very light touch – but we do not recommend any specific product.

 At mealtimes, I sometimes use oven to table ware – is my High Gloss table heat resistant?

-My toddler spilt some of his drink at lunchtime – but it’s only water so it’s okay to leave it till I clear away the dishes isn’t it?
+My toddler spilt some of his drink at lunchtime – but it is only water, so it’s okay to leave it till I clear away the dishes isn’t it?
 It’s only a small amount?

-Ummm….well even though it’s only water, it’s best to wipe it up immediately with an absorbent microfibre cloth.
-Infact, it’s best to avoid anything drying on the surface or you will be left with water streaks, but these can be buffed away with an e-cloth but it’s safer to just act quickly!
+Even though it’s only water, it’s best to wipe it up immediately with an absorbent microfibre cloth.
+In fact, it is best to avoid anything drying on the surface or you will be left with water streaks, but these can be buffed away with an e-cloth but it is safer to just act quickly.

-Yes you can, but remember this is a high gloss product and whilst it is durable and hard wearing, to protect the paint finish and help it keep it’s good looks longer, we would always recommend using placemats and coasters.
+Yes you can but remember this is a high gloss product and whilst it is durable and hard wearing, to protect the paint finish and help it keep its good looks for longer, we would always recommend using placemats and coasters.

-Do I need to invest in specialist cleaning products…and where do I get them from?
+Do I need to invest in specialist cleaning product and where do I get them from?

 High Gloss maintenance is easy peasy and requires little more than common sense so panic not!
-Check out my checklist below:
+Check out our checklist below:

 What you need: